Continuous-mode multi-photon filtering: Preliminaries

-The model we study is an arbitrary quantum system $G$ driven by a single-channel electromagnetic input field.
-The so-called $(S,L,H)$ language turns out very convenient in this context.
-Here, $S$ is a unitary scattering operator, $L$ is a coupling operator that describes how the system is coupled to the input field, and the self-adjoint operator $H$ is the initial system Hamiltonian. $S,L,H$ are all system operators on a separable Hilbert space $\mathsf{H}_{S}$ where the system states reside.
-The single-channel electromagnetic input field is represented by its continuous-mode annihilation operator $b(t)$ which is an operator on the Fock space $\mathsf{H}_{F}$. $B(t)\triangleq\int_0^tb(r)dr$ and $B^\ast(t)\triangleq\int_0^tb^\ast(r)dr$ are integrated annihilation and creation field operators respectively.
-The gauge process, also called counting process, $\Lambda(t)\triangleq\int_0^t b^*(\tau)b(\tau)d\tau$ is also an integrated operator on the Fock space $\mathsf{H}_{F}$ for the input field.
-In this paper these quantum stochastic processes are assumed to be \emph{canonical}, that is, their non-zero Ito products are: \beqn dB(t)dB^{\ast }(t)=dt,~~dB(t)d\Lambda (t)=dB(t),~~d\Lambda (t)d\Lambda (t)=d\Lambda (t),~~d\Lambda (t)dB^{\ast }(t)=dB^{\ast }(t), \eeqn
+The model we study is an arbitrary quantum system $G$ driven by a single-channel light field which can be effectively described by the so-called $(S,L,H)$ language \cite{GJ09,ZJ12}.
+Here, $S$ is a unitary scattering operator, $L$ is a coupling operator that describes how the system is coupled to the input field, and the self-adjoint operator $H$ is the initial system Hamiltonian. $S$, $L$, and $H$ are system operators on a separable Hilbert space $\mathsf{H}_{S}$ where the system states reside.
+The single-channel light field has an annihilation operator $b(t)$ and a creation operator $b^\ast(t)$, which are operators on a Fock space $\mathsf{H}_{F}$ (an infinite-dimensional Hilbert space). $B(t)\triangleq\int_0^t b(r){{\rm d}} r$ and $B^\ast(t)\triangleq\int_0^tb^\ast(r){{\rm d}} r$ are integrated annihilation and creation field operators respectively.
+The gauge process, often called counting process, $\Lambda(t)\triangleq\int_0^t b^*(\tau)b(\tau){{\rm d}}\tau$ is also an integrated operator on the Fock space $\mathsf{H}_{F}$ for the input field.
+In this paper, the input field is \emph{canonical}, that is, the non-zero Ito products are